pablolizardo/next-list/README.md

 # next-list for Next.js 🗺️

 A command-line utility to explore and visualize all routes in your Next.js application, including both pages and API routes.
+This tool aims to simplify debugging when working in the Next.js app directory and to provide clear insights into which routes are being rendered, both for pages and API routes.
+Inspired by the `php artisan route:list` command.

 ## Features ✨